ctglab/ReViewCNV/README.md

 # ReViewCNV

 ReViewCNV is a containerized Shiny App for the visualization the Copy Number Variants (CNVs) identified by the algorithm [EXCAVATOR2](https://pubmed.ncbi.nlm.nih.gov/27507884/).
 The App allows the user to compare the  identified CNVs with population polymorphisms present in different public datasets (AnnotSV, DGV and gnomAD) and to identify the genes present in correspondence of the altered regions (genome-wide).
+Is it possible to visualize the identified regions of up to three individuals (Trio) at the same time.
+A test dataset is provided as example in the TEST_TRIO folder.

 <br/>